 A long standing holiday tradition in Northwest Arkansas!

-The goal of That’s My Bag is to develop and implement a project that will provide 350 children in Benton and Washington County who are removed from their homes or enter the foster care system with a suitcase that includes clothes for one week, under-garments, socks, personal hygiene items, books, stuffed animals and toys.
-Community partners include Wal-Mart Foundation, Washington County and Benton County Juvenile Courts.
+The goal of That’s My Bag is to provide thousands of children in Benton, Carroll, Madison, and Washington counties who are removed from their homes or enter the foster care system with a backpack that includes clothes for one week, under-garments, socks, personal hygiene items, books, stuffed animals and toys, and other comfort items.